CJ42/RChain-Learning/p-calculus.md

 ρ-calculus has additional features compared to π-calculus :

-- Reflexivity
+### Reflexivity

 Rho = *Reflective High Order*

 ρ-calculus supports process referring to themselves + the code that comprises them.
+This is an important feature for blockchain programming for several reasons :

+- Allows a high level of automated analysis of smart contract code (confirm that it adheres to specification and respects constraints set upon by its creators)
+- Makes the concept of *namespaces* available (= collection of communication channels with associated rules)

+Namespaces + Automated Analysis = verify that certain features of a smart contract are appropriately restricted.

+Hence, it prevents security bugs, [like the one recently discovered in the Parity multi-signature wallet.](http://hackingdistributed.com/2017/07/22/deep-dive-parity-bug/)